MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **User_TelemetryRegion** - Identifies the data boundary of the user

+#### Office.OneNoteIntegrations.Memory.SDX.Trace

+These are diagnostic traces which aren't logged immediately but put into a ring buffer.
+They are flushed only when an exception occurs which is also being caught and logged as a separate data event.
+These diagnostic traces supplement the exceptions being logged while investigating crashes.
+The exception may occur anywhere in the OneNote Sticky Notes experience.

+The exception which is logged as a separate data event helps in identifying its origin.
+The corresponding diagnostic traces that are logged with this event provide additional information to investigate the issue further.

+The following fields are collected:

+- **Consent_AddInContentSourceLocation** - Add In content source location

+- **Consent_AddInContentState** - Add In content state

+- **Consent_ControllerConnectedServicesConsentTime** - Indicates when the user chose the status of optional connected experiences.
+The date will appear as either a human readable date or as a machine encoded date that looks like a large number.

+- **Consent_DiagnosticDataConsentTime** - Indicates when the user provided the consent for diagnostic data.
+The date will appear as either a human readable date or as a machine encoded date that looks like a large number.

+- **Consent_DownloadContentConsentTime** - Indicates when the user made the choice to enable or disable connected experiences that download online content.
+The date will appear as either a human readable date or as a machine encoded date that looks like a large number.

+- **Consent_UserContentDependentConsentTime** - Indicates when the user chose to enable or disable connected experiences that analyze content was made.
+The date will appear as either a human readable date or as a machine encoded date that looks like a large number.

+- **Data_App_Name** - The name of the application that is providing the data.
+Allows us to identify which application is showing an issue so we know how to address it.

+- **Data_App_Version** - The version of the application.
+Allows us to identify which versions of the product are showing an issue so that we can correctly prioritize it.

+- **Data_Audience** - Identifies “Dogfood”, “Insiders”, “Microsoft” or “Production”

+- **Data_Device_Id** - A unique identifier for the device.
+Allows us to identify the distribution of issues across a set of devices.

+- **Data_ErrorCode1** - Error Code 1

+- **Data_ErrorCode2** - Error Code 2

+- **Data_ErrorTag** - Error Tag

+- **Data_ErrorType** - Error Type

+- **Data_EventName** - A unique name of a OneNote's event.
+OneNote events use this custom field to specify a unique name due to an engineering limitation in the past.

+- **Data_ExpirationDate** - A date in numerical format indicates when this event will be stop sending from clients

+- **Data_HostApp** - Identifies the host app name that launches a sub-app.

+- **Data_Message** - Error Message

+- **Data_Namespace** - A namespace of the event.
+Allows us to group the event into groups.

+- **Data_OTelJS_Version** - Version of OTel logger

+- **Data_SamplePolicy** - Identifies if the sample policy is Measure or Critical

+- **Data_SDX_SessionId** - Session Id of the Add-in

+- **Data_Session_Id** - Uniquely identifies a given session of data.
+Allows us to identify the impact of issues by evaluating the number of sessions that are impacted and if there are common features of those sessions.

+- **Data_SessionCorrelationId** - The globally unique identifier for the host's session.

+- **Data_ShortEventName** - A short name of an event.
+Allows us to identify the event that was being sent from the client.

+- **Data_Stack** - The stacktrace of the error.

+- **DeviceInfo_OsName** - The name of the device OS

+- **DeviceInfo_OsVersion** - The version of the operating system

+- **Event_ReceivedTime** - The time the event was logged in the service

+- **M365aInfo_EnrolledTenantId** - Enrolled tenant id

+- **User_ActiveUserTenantId** - Active user tenant id

+- **User_TelemetryRegion** - Identifies the data boundary of the user

 #### Office.Outlook.Desktop.Calendar.AcceptCalShareNavigateToSharedFolder.Error

 Collects information when any failure occurs when while Navigation to shared Calendar.
 This data is used to monitor the health of the calendar sharing API and Outlooks interaction with shared calendars.